 e) Network slice-specific authentication and authorization procedure and registration procedure for mobility and periodic registration update collision

-If the network receives a REGISTRATION REQUEST message before the ongoing network slice-specific authentication and authorization procedure has been completed and the REGISTRATION REQUEST message includes the Unavailability period duration IE, the network shall abort the network slice-specific authentication and authorization procedure and shall progress the registration procedure for mobility and periodic registration update procedure.
+If the network receives a REGISTRATION REQUEST message before the ongoing network slice-specific authentication and authorization procedure has been completed and the REGISTRATION REQUEST message includes the Unavailability information IE, the network shall abort the network slice-specific authentication and authorization procedure and shall progress the registration procedure for mobility and periodic registration update procedure.

-If the network receives a REGISTRATION REQUEST message before the ongoing network slice-specific authentication and authorization procedure has been completed and the REGISTRATION REQUEST message does not include the Unavailability period duration IE, both procedures shall be progressed.
+If the network receives a REGISTRATION REQUEST message before the ongoing network slice-specific authentication and authorization procedure has been completed and the REGISTRATION REQUEST message does not include the Unavailability information IE, both procedures shall be progressed.

 5.4.7.2.4 Abnormal cases in the UE